bhavesh003/Diabetes-Prediction-System/README.md

 ## 📝 Disclaimer

 **Disclaimer:** The predictions made by this app are based on a machine learning model trained on specific datasets and may not fully reflect your individual health status.
 The results are not guaranteed to be accurate and should not be solely relied upon for making health decisions.
 While we strive to provide useful information, the app may not always be correct due to the limitations of the dataset and model used.
 Therefore, this application is not intended to replace professional medical advice, diagnosis, or treatment.
 Always consult your physician or other qualified health provider with any questions you may have regarding a medical condition.
-Please do not make health decisions based solely on the results from this app.
+Please do not make health decisions based solely on the results of this app.
 We encourage you to seek professional medical advice and care.

 ```

-Feel free to customize any section to better fit your project’s specifics or preferences!